evanx/component-validator/README.md

 - `props` - the immutable configuration of the component
 - `service` - for dependencies e.g. other required components

+Notes:
+- The component might open a network connection here, e.g. to Redis.

 #### `start()`

 - called after this component and its dependencies have been initialised successfully

-- perhaps needless to say, not called after `end`
+Notes:
+- The component might open a network connection here, e.g. to Redis.

 #### `end()`

-- "end" the component e.g. for a graceful system exit.
+- called to shutdown the component e.g. for a graceful system exit.

+Notes:
+- the component should close any connections here, e.g. so that Node can exit.
-The component supervisor is responsible for ending all components in the event of an error.
+- the component supervisor is responsible for ending all components in the event of an error.

-The component should not `end()` itself or other components.
-Rather it should signal an error via `service.error(this, err).`
+- the component should not `end()` itself or other components.
+- the component should signal a "fatal" error via `service.error(err, this)` to trigger a shutdown

 ### Component Vallidator implementation